LauraIrmisCeramics

 biography

-While working towards her B.A. in visual arts from Eckerd College, she continued with her passion as a guest artist with Creative Clay and was the artist-in-residence at Craftsman House Gallery in 2006.
-She then acquired a position under the ceramicist Charlie Parker, Muse Artist of the Year (2018).
-She was a ceramics instructor, studio manager, technician and curator of the beloved Trust Birth Art Show among other local art exhibitions.
+Laura Irmis, M.A.
+Ed., was raised in a lively Florida household where music and art filled the air, sparking her lifelong fascination with creative expression.
+While earning her B.A. in visual arts at Eckerd College, she fueled her passion as a guest artist with Creative Clay and took on the role of artist-in-residence at Craftsman House Gallery in 2006.
+Her journey led her to work alongside renowned ceramicist Charlie Parker., where she thrived as a ceramics instructor, studio manager, and curator of the cherished Trust Birth Art Show, as well as other celebrated local exhibitions.

 Proudly powered by Weebly